Article Summary

 So, while the official company line states that they don’t log information, I don’t really have enough confidence in that statement to believe it.

-Hide ALL IP is owned by Network & Speed Inc., which is run out of the Hong Kong.
+Hide ALL IP is owned by Network & Speed Inc., which is run out of Hong Kong.

 But that requires decent internet speeds.
 Which is one area where Hide ALL IP fails dramatically.